frodnid/test-repo/README.md

 # test-repo
-a place to play around
+a place to play around.

+This edit was made using git commands!